Strategic Pricing Analyst: What Is The Pricing Analyst Job Outlook For 2020? ⚓

 Spreadsheet technicians often struggle with customer value

 Our research shows that pricing analysts with a technical profile tend to under-do the customer value management side of pricing work.
-Often, they lack the interest and empathy for customers’ needs.
+Often, they lack interest and empathy for customers’ needs.
 Many find it difficult to identify, interpret or even listen to important customer and price signals.
 Instead, they favour financial and mathematical analysis and overlook psychological pricing completely.

 Pricing analysts with a technical profile prefer data, not people.
 Their strength and intellectual comfort zone are financial analysis and number crunching.
 Their data skills are certainly rigorous.
 But their hypothesis and models are overly complicated and difficult to follow.
 This makes changing hearts and minds very difficult.
 As their presentations of the problem lack insight into the market.

-While it’s easy to assume that a strategic pricing analyst with a technical profile and strong data skills is exactly what businesses needs on their pricing team, think again.
+While it’s easy to assume that a strategic pricing analyst with a technical profile and strong data skills is exactly what businesses need on their pricing team, think again.
 Technical pricing analysts (and pricing managers) will often take a dim view of the softer skills and stylistic differences.

-Compromising on softer skills for pricing team roles so very often leads to bad hires and regretted decisions.
+Compromising on softer skills for pricing team roles very often leads to bad hires and regretted decisions.

 Improving softer skills and leadership (like maths, science and statistics) takes time.
 Yes, you can grow and learn, but you need people to give you room to grow.

-Top performing pricing analysts always calibrate pricing analysis with market intelligence from the sales team
+Top-performing pricing analysts always calibrate pricing analysis with market intelligence from the sales team

 Team mix is incredibly important to high-performance pricing

 Instead of trying to hire or train individual analysts to be equally strong on both sides of the equation, be careful about hiring both types of analysts onto your team.
 Then, those with stronger organisational and communication skills can help champion what the more technical-functional analysts and managers are finding and producing.